Inflectionary Invariants for Isolated Complete Intersection Curve Singularities: Introduction

 We briefly describe in rough terms what it means for an ICIS to ``count as'' a certain number of inflection points, to be made precise in \S~\ref{sec-backtobasics} and \S~\ref{sec-limdefs}.
 We work over an algebraically closed field $k$ of characteristic zero.
 Let $f$ be the germ of an ICIS $X_0$, and let $\pi \colon X \to B$ be a general $2$-parameter deformation of the ICIS cut out by $f$.
 Here, the map $\pi$ sends the singular point $0 \in X_0$ cut out by $f$ to the point $0 \in B$, and the fiber $\pi^{-1}(0)$ equal to $X_0$.
 We denote by $\Delta_f \subset B$ the \emph{discriminant} divisor parametrizing singular fibers of the map $\pi$.

 Now, let $m \geq 2$ be an integer, let $\scr{P}_{X/B}^m$ denote the completion of the stalk of the sheaf of principal parts at $0 \in X$, and choose $m-1$ general elements of $\scr{P}_{X/B}^m$.
 Let $H_{(2)}^m \subset X$ denote the degeneracy locus of these elements on the smooth locus of the map $\pi$.
 The scheme $H_{(2)}^m$ has expected codimension $2$ in $X$ and can be thought of as the locus of $m^{\mathrm{th}}$\emph{-order weight-$2$ type-(a) inflection points} of a general linear system near the singular point $0 \in X$.
-We define the \emph{the number of $m^{\mathrm{th}}$-order weight-$2$ type-(a) inflection points limiting to the singularity in a general $2$-parameter deformation} to be the intersection multiplicity between the closure of $H_{(2)}^m$ and the total space of a general $1$-parameter subdeformation of $X/B$.
-This multiplicity measures the extent to which the singularity ``counts as'' an $m^{\mathrm{th}}$-order weight-$2$ type-(a) inflection point and is given by the following fundamental formula, which we prove in \S~\ref{sec-limdefs}:
+We prove the following result in \S~\ref{sec-limdefs}: \begin{theorem*} The intersection multiplicity between the closure of $H_{(2)}^m$ and the total space of a general $1$-parameter subdeformation of $X/B$ is given by the following formula: